 C.O.R.E puppy class for puppies 5 to 8 months old.

 CORE stands for Confidence, Obedience, Recall and Etiquette.
 In this class we focus on continued socialization of your puppy, as well as positive training techniques that will teach your puppy what you want him or her to do and help them build confidence.
 We work on very basic obedience skills, getting their attention, developing the foundations of a solid recall and helping them learn self control and good manners such as walking nicely on a leash, greeting politely and chewing on what you would like them to chew on.

 Get ready for the holidays!
 Our first class in this series is a seminar (minus your dog so I can get your attention!) that goes over both training and management of your dog regarding greeting manners, handling interactions of guests and other dogs with your dog during the holiday, handling food issues etc. In the second class we will practice greeting manners, place, and leave it with your dog.

 This is a basic 101 obedience course taught using positive reinforcement bases and NON forceful techniques.
-Bring only your dog in a buckle collar, a solid lead, treats and your praise and positive attitude.
+Bring only your dog in a buckle collar or walking harness, a solid lead, treats and your praise and positive attitude.
 We will not only teach basic obedience commands, but also ask your dog to do these even when faced with real life distractions.
 We will also address when and where these commands come in handy while living “real life” with your dog.

 This course starts at the beginning with a review of non forceful methods to get your dog to heal, follow you, sit, stay, come and obey other basic obedience commands.
 From here we will start to go through simple Rally courses working our way to more advance courses.
 Teamwork with your dog and keeping it fun and positive are emphasized!
 Dogs must be in good health and vaccinated.
 For a more in depth description of Rally please see our summer sports page